MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>What’s the difference between errors and exceptions</summary>
 <br>

->Errors are problems that occur during the compilation of a program.
-Exceptions are errors that occur during the execution of a program.
-Exceptions are runtime errors, and can be handled, while Errors cannot be handled.
+>The difference between errors and exceptions is that errors indicate a problem with the code itself, while exceptions are unexpected events that occur during the execution of a program and can be handled.
 </details>
 <details>
 <summary>What are exceptions and how to use them</summary>
 <br>

->Exceptions are runtime errors in Python, which can be handled using try-except blocks.
-You use the try block to enclose the code that might raise an exception, and use the except block to handle the exception.
-You can also use the finally block to include code that should be executed regardless of whether an exception is raised.
-To raise an exception, you use the raise keyword.
+>Exceptions are events that change the normal flow of a program and require specific action to be taken.
+They can be `raised` using the raise keyword and can be caught using the `try` and `except` blocks.
 </details>
 <details>
 <summary>When do we need to use exceptions</summary>
 <br>

->Exceptions are used to handle runtime errors in Python.
-They are used to handle unexpected situations or inputs, such as file not found, network errors, divide by zero, and so on.
-They are also used to validate inputs and handle edge cases.
-Exceptions are useful in preventing the program from crashing and instead gracefully handle the errors.
+>We need to use exceptions when we want to handle unexpected events in our program, such as a user inputting an invalid value or a network connection failure.
 </details>
 <details>
 <summary>How to correctly handle an exception</summary>
 <br>

->To correctly handle an exception, you should use a try-except block, placing the code that might raise the exception in the try block, and the code to handle the exception in the except block.
-The except block should be specific to the type of exception you are trying to handle.
-It's recommended to include a finally block to include any code that should be executed regardless of whether an exception is raised.
+>To correctly handle an exception, we should wrap the code that might raise an exception in a `try` block and provide an `except` block to handle the exception.
+The `except` block should specify which exception it is handling and provide the necessary action to be taken.
 </details>
 <details>
 <summary>What’s the purpose of catching exceptions</summary>
 <br>

->The purpose of catching exceptions is to handle runtime errors in a graceful way, by providing a mechanism to handle the error and continue the execution of the program rather than crashing.
-This allows the program to continue running, or to terminate gracefully, and can also provide a way to notify the user or log the error.
+>The purpose of catching exceptions is to provide a way to handle unexpected events and prevent the program from crashing.
+By catching an exception, we can take appropriate action, such as informing the user of the error or attempting to recover from the error.
 </details>
 <details>
 <summary>How to raise a builtin exception</summary>
 <br>

->To raise a built-in exception in Python, you can use the "raise" keyword followed by the exception type, and an optional message.
-For example: "raise ValueError("Invalid input")" will raise a ValueError exception with the message "Invalid input".
+>To raise a built-in exception, we can use the `raise` keyword followed by the type of the exception and an optional message.
+For example, `raise ValueError("Invalid value")`.
-You can also raise an exception without any argument, like this : "raise ValueError"
 </details>
 <details>
 <summary>When do we need to implement a clean-up action after an exception</summary>
 <br>

->A clean-up action should be implemented after an exception when there are resources that need to be released or closed, such as file handles, database connections, network connections, etc. This ensures that these resources are not left in an undefined state, and can prevent memory leaks and other issues.
-It's a best practice to include a finally block in the try-except block to include any clean-up actions that should be executed regardless of whether an exception is raised.
+>We need to implement a clean-up action after an exception if there are any resources, such as files or connections, that need to be closed or released regardless of whether an exception occurs.
+This can be done using a `finally` block, which will run after the `try` block and any `except` blocks.
 </details>

 -----------------------------------